-However, once you are 65 years or older, you’re entitled to take penalty-free withdrawals to spend on anything.
+However, when you turn 65 years old, you’re entitled to take penalty-free withdrawals to spend on anything.
 Understandably, those withdrawals are taxable if the funds aren’t spent on qualified health care costs.
 But if the account holds substantial funds when you retire—some things outside the spending restrictions may very well be worth paying tax on!

 If you are interested in learning more about self-directed health savings accounts, contact Advanta IRA today.
 We are always happy to explain how these plans can be incorporated into your investing and retirement planning strategy.

 For more information on self-directed HSAs, check out our webinar:

 Additional resources on self-directed accounts:

 This article was initially published in November 2021 and has been updated with current information.